Apricot-S/mjai-manue-go/README.md

 Differences from the original:

 - Supports both [Gimite's original Mjai protocol](https://gimite.net/pukiwiki/index.php?Mjai%20%E9%BA%BB%E9%9B%80AI%E5%AF%BE%E6%88%A6%E3%82%B5%E3%83%BC%E3%83%90) and [a minor modified version of the Mjai protocol used by RiichiLab](https://mjai.app/docs/mjai-protocol).
+- The configuration files is embedded at build time rather than loaded at runtime.
 - Fixed the miscalculation of the shanten number when the hand contains four identical tiles.
 - Improved error handling to more reliably reject invalid or anomalous input.
 - Refactored the code to improve readability and maintainability.